khosbilegt/github-to-mermaid/README.md

 - Creates pie charts to represent data distributions.
 - Outputs SVG files for easy embedding and sharing.

+## 🎯 Roadmap
+- Bunch of different statistics that can be extracted from Github API.
+- Support for Private Repositories.
+- Possibly adapters for different version control systems (Gitlab?).

+Any more ideas for charts?
+Create an issue as a feature request and I'll try to build it!

 ## 🛠️ Technologies Used
 - **Java**: Core programming language.
 - **[Github API](https://docs.github.com/en/rest)**: For fetching commit data.